lucky-wolf/DW2-XL/README.md

 ### v1.14.4
 - Galactic Mining Center now boosts mining and income, but reduces happiness and has negative health effects
 - Synthetic Troop Facilities are separate from Robotic Troop Facilities (both can be built on the same world)
-  - Synthetic Troops have been made stronger but with increased maintainance costs
+  - Synthetic Troops have been made stronger but with increased maintenance costs
 - Planetary Weapons Facilities have 2x Guns each (was 1)
 - Planetary Ion Cannons now do 100 and 200 ion damage for v1 and v2, respectively
 - Adjusted all initial racial techs and their game events to announce what you have started your game with